Evaluating Similitude and Robustness of Deep Image Denoising Models via Adversarial Attack: Abstract

 \section{Abstract}

-Deep neural networks (DNNs) have a wide range of applications in the field of image denoising, and they are superior to traditional image denoising.
-However, DNNs inevitably show vulnerability, which is the weak robustness in the face of adversarial attacks.
-In this paper, we find some similitudes between existing deep image denoising methods, as they are consistently fooled by adversarial attacks.
-First, denoising-PGD is proposed which is a denoising model full adversarial method.
-The current mainstream non-blind denoising models (DnCNN, FFDNet, ECNDNet, BRDNet), blind denoising models (DnCNN-B, Noise2Noise, RDDCNN-B, FAN), and plug-and-play (DPIR, CurvPnP) and unfolding denoising models (DeamNet) applied to grayscale and color images can be attacked by the same set of methods.
-Second, since the transferability of denoising-PGD is prominent in the image denoising task, we design experiments to explore the characteristic of the latent under the transferability.
-We correlate transferability with similitude and conclude that the deep image denoising models have high similitude.
-Third, we investigate the characteristic of the adversarial space and use adversarial training to complement the vulnerability of deep image denoising to adversarial attacks on image denoising.
-Finally, we constrain this adversarial attack method and propose the L2-denoising-PGD image denoising adversarial attack method that maintains the Gaussian distribution.
-Moreover, the model-driven image denoising BM3D shows some resistance in the face of adversarial attacks.
+Deep neural networks (DNNs) have shown superior performance comparing to traditional image denoising algorithms.
+However, DNNs are inevitably vulnerable while facing adversarial attacks.
+In this paper, we propose an adversarial attack method named denoising-PGD which can successfully attack all the current deep denoising models while keep the noise distribution almost unchanged.
+We surprisingly find that the current mainstream non-blind denoising models (DnCNN, FFDNet, ECNDNet, BRDNet), blind denoising models (DnCNN-B, Noise2Noise, RDDCNN-B, FAN), plug-and-play (DPIR, CurvPnP) and unfolding denoising models (DeamNet) almost share the same adversarial sample set on both grayscale and color images, respectively.
+Shared adversarial sample set indicates that all these models are similar in term of local behaviors at the neighborhood of all the test samples.
+Thus, we further propose an indicator to measure the local similarity of models, called robustness similitude.
+Non-blind denoising models are found to have high robustness similitude across each other, while hybrid-driven models are also found to have high robustness similitude with pure data-driven non-blind denoising models.
+According to our robustness assessment, data-driven non-blind denoising models are the most robust.
+We use adversarial training to complement the vulnerability to adversarial attacks.
+Moreover, the model-driven image denoising BM3D shows resistance on adversarial attacks.